 asked them a few questions about what it’s like to rule the South Dallas roost.

-simple bar, probably do some live music, looking between uptown and down here.
-We both
+a simple bar, probably do some live music, looking between uptown and down here.

-and the concept, and how we fit in the neighborhood with the existing restaurants that are
+food and the concept, and how we fit in the neighborhood with the existing restaurants

-here was important.
+that are here was important.
 We wanted the community that’s here to be a part of it.
-We didn’t

-want to be an Uptown transplant.
-We really wanted to build a concept around the building
+We didn’t want to be an Uptown transplant.
+We really wanted to build a concept

-four people who had a lot of ideas, could come together cohesively into a really good
+where four people who had a lot of ideas, could come together cohesively into a really

 CZ: Everything is always a work in progress, always a struggle to just get better.
 As you go

-here at Smoke, and 48 Nights was a bit of a progression of this place, born out of talks with
+over here at Smoke, and 48 Nights was a bit of a progression of this place, born out of

 the developer of that building, who was coming in here a lot to eat.
 Graham has played